kirill-grouchnikov/aurora/docs/theming/skins/colorschemeassociationkinds.md

 Applications that want to provide [custom skinning](../painters/custom-skinning.md) of their UIs can use the following two supported APIs in order to get the relevant color schemes.

-First, get the current skin by passing it down the chain of your composables.

-Then, use the following API in the obtained `AuroraSkinColors` class to get the color scheme for the relevant visual area:
+First, get the current skin colors from `AuroraSkin.colors`.
+Then, use the following API in the obtained `AuroraSkinColors` object to get the color scheme for the relevant visual area:

 ```kotlin
   /**